Become an FAA-Certified Drone Pilot to Fly for Commercial Use

 get your FAA LICENSE

-After passing your test, complete a quick online application and start flying with your temporary certificate within 5-7 days.
+After passing the test, complete a short online application and start flying with your temporary certificate within 5-7 days.
 Your hard copy certificate will arrive in 6-8 weeks.

 WHAT YOU GET FROM THE #1 FAA DRONE TEST PREP COURSE